-More recent protocols [27, 28, 29] modified RPL to include new features.
-In [27], a load-balance technique is applied over nodes to decrease power consumption.
-In [28, 29], they provide multipath routing protocols to improve throughput and fault tolerance.
+Some more recent protocols [20, 21, 22] modified RPL to include new features.
+In [20], a load-balance technique is applied over nodes to decrease power consumption.
+In [21, 22], they provide multipath routing protocols to improve throughput and fault tolerance.